 ii.
 Describe how the proposed action would affect that waterbody or wetland, e.g. excavation, fill, placement of alteration of channels, banks and shorelines.
-Indicate extent of activities, alterations and additions in square iii.
+Indicate extent of activities, alterations and additions in square feed. iii.
 Will the proposed action cause or result in disturbance to bottom sediments?
-If Yes, describe: □Yes □No iv.
-Will the proposed action cause or result in the destruction or removal of aquatic vegetation?
-If Yes, describe: iv.
-Will the proposed action cause or result in the destruction or removal of aquatic vegetation? ☐ Yes ☐ No acres of aquatic vegetation proposed to be removed: expected acreage of aquatic vegetation remaining after project completion: purpose of proposed removal (e.g. beach clearing, invasive species control, boat access): proposed method of plant removal: if chemical/herbicide treatment will be used, specify product(s): Describe any proposed real-mention following distribution following distributions: v.
-Describe any proposed reclamation/mitigation following disturbance: c.
-Will the proposed action use, or create a new demand for water? □Yes Z No If Yes: i.
+If Yes, describe: □Yes□No iv.
+Will the proposed action cause or result in the destruction or removal of aquatic vegetation?If Yes: ☐ Yes ☐ No acres of aquatic vegetation proposed to be removed: expected acreage of aquatic vegetation remaining after project completion: purpose of proposed removal (e.g. beach clearing, invasive species control, boat access): purpose of proposed removar (e.g. seden elearning, invasive species control, sede decess). proposed method of plant removal: if chemical/herbicide treatment will be used, specify product(s): v.
+Describe any proposed reclamation/mitigation following disturbance: v.
+Describe any proposed rectamation/mitigation following disturbance. c.
+Will the proposed action use, or create a new demand for water?
+If Yes: □Yes ☑ No i.
 Total anticipated water usage/demand per day: gallons/day ii.
-Will the proposed action obtain water from an existing public water supply? ☐ Yes ☐No Name of district or service area: Does the existing public water supply have capacity to serve the proposal? ☐ Yes ☐ No Is the project site in the existing district? □ Yes□ No Is expansion of the district needed? ☐ Yes☐ No Do existing lines serve the project site? ☐ Yes☐ No iii.
-Will line extension within an existing district be necessary to supply the project? □Yes □No If Yes: Describe extensions or capacity expansions proposed to serve this project: Source(s) of supply for the district: iv.
+Will the proposed action obtain water from an existing public water supply?
+If Yes: □Yes □No Name of district or service area: Does the existing public water supply have capacity to serve the proposal? ☐ Yes ☐ No Does the existing public water supply have capacity to serve the proposal?Is the project site in the existing district? ☐ Yes ☐ No Is expansion of the district needed? ☐ Yes☐ No Do existing lines serve the project site? ☐ Yes☐ No iii.
+Will line extension within an existing district be necessary to supply the project?
+If Yes: □Yes □No Describe extensions or capacity expansions proposed to serve this project: Source(s) of supply for the district: iv.
 Is a new water supply district or service area proposed to be formed to serve the project site?
-If, Yes: ☐ Yes☐No Applicant/sponsor for new district: Date application submitted or anticipated: v.
-If a public water supply will not be used, describe plans to provide water supply for the project: vi.
-If water supply will be from wells (public or private), what is the maximum pumping capacity: gal d.
-Will the proposed action generate liquid wastes? ☐ Yes ✓No If Yes: i.
+If, Yes: ☐ Yes☐No Applicant/sponsor for new district: Date application submitted or anticipated: Proposed source(s) of supply for new district: v.
+If a public water supply will not be used, describe plans to provide water supply for the project: · vi.
+If water supply will be from wells (public or private), what is the maximum pumping capacity: gallon ns/minute. d.
+Will the proposed action generate liquid wastes? ☐ Yes ☑ No If Yes: i.
 Total anticipated liquid waste generation per day: gallons/day ii.
-Nature of liquid wastes to be generated (e.g., sanitary wastewater, industrial; if combination, describe all co approximate volumes or proportions of each): will de annual adian and adian and the adian at the adian DV.
-DN iii.
-Will the proposed action use any existing public wastewater treatment facilities?
-If Yes: ☐ Yes Z No Name of wastewater treatment plant to be used: Name of district: Does the existing wastewater treatment plant have capacity to serve the project? ☐ Yes ☐No Is the project site in the existing district? ☐ Yes ☐No Is expansion of the district needed? □Yes□No
+Nature of liquid wastes to be generated (e.g., sanitary wastewater, industrial; if combination, describe all compared to the combination of the combination approximate volumes or proportions of each): ponents and iii.
+Will the proposed action use any existing public wastewater treatment facilities? ☐ Yes Z No If Yes:Name of wastewater treatment plant to be used: Name of district: Name of district: Does the existing wastewater treatment plant have capacity to serve the project? □Yes□No Is the project site in the existing district? ☐ Yes ☐ No • Is expansion of the district needed? □Yes□No